Hammondsport, New York: Aviation development

 Early development of aircraft and seaplanes was carried out by Curtiss in his factory at Hammondsport, and who later had joined with Alexander Graham Bell and others in the Aerial Experiment Association.
 On July 4, 1908, the June Bug, was the first American airplane to fly at least 1 km and was flown by Curtiss from the Hammondsport airfield.
 The June Bug was later fitted with pontoons and became the first aircraft to perform takeoffs and landings on the water.
 Hammondsport at Keuka Lake was the site where the first successful flight of a "flying boat" took place in July 1912.
 The first long distance "flying boat", the America, was also designed by Curtiss and launched in Keuka Lake at Hammondsport in 1914, while the people of Hammondsport and the press gathered to witness the landmark event.
 This aircraft was again flown by Captain Jim Poel, and co-pilot, Lee Sackett, over Keuka Lake during an exhibition at Hammondsport in 2008 and again in 2009.
 In 1911 Curtiss founded the first flying school in America at Hammondsport.
 Here he taught Blanche Stuart Scott how to operate an airplane, who became America's first female pilot.
 During this time Scott resided in Hammondsport at the home of Curtiss and his family.
 World War I flying ace, William Thaw, credited with five confirmed and two unconfirmed aerial victories, also attended the Curtiss flying school.

-In 1914 another aviation pioneer, Samuel Langley, brought his plane to Hammondsport to be reconditioned by Curtis and flown in a scientific demonstration After a long and distinguished career in avionics Curtiss died unexpectedly in 1930 at the relatively early age of 52.
+In 1914 another aviation pioneer, Samuel Langley, brought his plane to Hammondsport to be reconditioned by Curtis and flown in a scientific demonstration After a long and distinguished career in aviation Curtiss died unexpectedly in 1930 at the relatively early age of 52.
 His subsequent funeral service was held in Hammondsport at St. James Episcopal Church, with his interment in the family plot at Pleasant Valley Cemetery, just south of Hammondsport in Urbana.
 Today the Glenn H. Curtiss Museum, located less than a mile south of Hammondsport on State Road, Rt.
 54, houses many examples of Curtiss' airplanes and other inventions.

 Henry Kleckler, was the shop foreman at Curtiss' airplane manufacturing works (CMC) in Hammondsport.
 Curtiss considered Kleckler his "right hand man", and a "master innovator and mechanic" He was also a native of Hammondsport and worked with Curtiss in developing more efficient engines for the "flying boats" pioneered and developed by Curtiss.

 On May 19, 1908, Thomas Selfridge, while working with Curtiss in Hammondsport, became the first US military officer to pilot a modern aircraft, when he flew solo in the Aerial Experiment Association's newest aircraft, White Wing, off shore from the village in Keuka Lake.
 In September of that year, while conducting flying experiments with Orville Wright in Virginia, he was the first member of the military to die in a plane crash.